silinternational/idp-profile-ui/README.md

 ## Environment

 This app can be run against HTTPS if needed for U2F testing.
 In order to run in that mode, _traefik_ will need to be configured.
 Simply `cp development/local.env.dist development/local.env` and populate the traefik-related vars with the appropriate values.
+Some are also located in the `docker-compose.yml` under the `proxy` service.
 See [traefik docs](https://github.com/silinternational/traefik-https-proxy) for more information.

 ## Run locally

 1. Run `make` from the project root.
-1. The app will be running on the localhost but may require either being referenced by the domain configured for traefik, e.g., [https://profile.gtis.guru](https://profile.gtis.guru), or simply [http://localhost:8000](http://localhost:8000).
+1. The app will be running on the localhost either referenced by the domain configured for traefik, e.g., [https://profile.gtis.guru](https://profile.gtis.guru), or simply [http://localhost:8000](http://localhost:8000).

 ### Authentication